A SwiftUI Example Tutorial

 .rotationEffect(.degrees(rotation))

-Use the slider once again to rotate the text and note that rotation is now smoothly animated.
+Use the slider once again to rotate the text, and note that rotation is now smoothly animated.

 Adding a TextField to the Stack

-In addition to supporting text rotation, the app will also allow custom text to be entered and displayed on the Text view.
+In addition to supporting text rotation, the app will allow custom text to be entered and displayed on the Text view.
 This will require the addition of a TextField view to the project.
-To achieve this, either directly edit the View structure or use the Library panel to add a TextField so that the structure reads as follows (note also the addition of a state property in which to store the custom text string and the change to the Text view to use this property):
+To achieve this, either directly edit the View structure or use the Library panel to add a TextField so that the structure reads as follows (also note the addition of a state property in which to store the custom text string and the change to the Text view to use this property):

 struct ContentView: View {